 This survey did give us a reason for such alcohol abuse too –

-Overwhelming majority of Indian men feel depressed.
-Very often they have negative opinion about themselves –
+The overwhelming majority of Indian men feel depressed.
+Very often they have a negative opinion about themselves –

 Low income and no income is only adding to their woos –

-An overwhelming 62% Indian men feels work related stress and this leads to their negative feelings about their own well being.
+An overwhelming 62% of Indian men feel work-related stress and this leads to their negative feelings about their own well being.
 But when they are stressed or in any personal problem they don’t seek help –

 As a result, India’s male suicide ratio grows exponentially.